 - Large skillet

-- Large bowl
+- Small mixing bowl

 Number of total servings shown is approximate.
 Actual number of servings will depend on your preferred portion sizes.

 Nutritional values shown are general guidelines and reflect information for 1 serving using the ingredients listed, not including any optional ingredients.
 Actual macros may vary slightly depending on specific brands and types of ingredients used.